How We Started

 Our Values

 We believe in amplifying marginalized makers and sewists.
 Please tag us in your Thrifty makes so we can repost you on our social media accounts (with permission and credit).
 We want to avoid randomly posting people without an authentic connection to their work.
-Let’s build a relationship and collaborate.
+Let’s build a relationship and collaborate!

 We want to be good neighbors.
 When we can support businesses run by marginalized folks, we will always do so.
 At the very least, we will consciously support small, sustainable, and local.